 The post-run wash takes approximately 30 minutes.

-You can install a second licensed copy of the MiSeq Reporter on another computer.
-However, that computer must be connected to the same network as your MiSeq or the network location of the output folder.
+You can install a second licensed copy of MiSeq Reporter Software on another computer.
+However, that computer must be connected to the same network as your MiSeq System or the network location of the output folder.
 The computer must meet the following minimum hardware and software requirements: 64-bit PC with at least 8GB RAM (16-32 GB RAM for optimal performance), Windows Vista or Windows 7, and at least 1 TB of available hard disk space.

 Yes.
 You can install SAV on another computer that is connected to the same network as the instrument.
 MiSeq data will appear when you select All or Lane 1 from the drop-down menu.
-For more information, see the Sequencing Analysis Viewer User Guide.
+For more information, see the Sequencing Analysis Viewer Software Guide.

 FASTQ files are generated during secondary analysis by MiSeq Reporter for most analysis workflows.
 To generate only FASTQ files, specify the GenerateFASTQ workflow in the sample sheet, which generates FASTQ files and then exits secondary analysis.